jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ### Downput

-Next to the terms input, output and throughput, the term downput will be introduced.
-Downput is intermediate data as a helper of a process, that will eventually produce output.
+Next to the terms input, output and throughput, the term downput might be introduced.
+Downput is intermediate data as a helper of a process, that might eventually produce output.
 Temporary variables, local variables.
 They are all downput.
 Actually, in the method-call structure, a method in which output data is disposed, this output as become downput.

 The term downput is good, because it is only passed *down* into sub-commands.
 And it is dropped after the parent command is done (dropped *down*).
 It is ‘put down’ / rejected after the execution.
 Or put down / to put something down, that you had in your hand.

 ### Read-Write Direction As A Connection

 Formerly, the direction of input and output was indicated with an access mark on a reference line.
 But this created ambiguity with the indication of *reference targets*.
 Read-write direction is something so basic in Encircle, that it deserves a separate line type.
-From now on, value direction will be indicated by a *wavy line*.
+From now on, value direction might be indicated by a *wavy line*.

 This is actually a good symbol for it, because it looks like a less direct connection than the other line types and *it is* a less direct connection.
 In fact, the two symbols *aren’t* connected at all.
 The wavy line looks like a less direction connection, because the complete length of the line, curves and everything, is much longer than a straight line.
 A wavy line also indicates *heat*, or activity, more than the other line types.
 Value direction is an *action*.